vanidium/unity-rbsp-importer/README.md

 # unity-rbsp-importer
-Just a small weekend project to import compiled BSP files (Raven-variant).
+Just a small weekend project to import compiled BSP files (the Raven-variant).
 It's super incomplete, but maybe one day it will be usable.
-It has most things needed - at least in a "ready to start with" state.
+It has most of the basics - or at least in a "ready to start with" state.

 ### The List
 - [x] Loading RBSP files